linktoming/notes-rails/Code Snippets for Rails.md

 => Rails application starting on http://0.0.0.0:3000
 => Call with -d to detach
 => Ctrl-C to shutdown server

+# Start the server in production mode
+$ rails server --environment production

+# Before start the server in production mode, we may need to setup the database for production first
+$ rake db:migrate RAILS_ENV=production
 ```

 ### Heroku Realted Tasks